Captain-Blackstone/Compensatory-frameshifts/README.md

 Also the algorithm uses a phylogenetic tree,which I store in the variable, you know, TREE.
 You also need toredefine it using your own tree.

-You also might wonder, why these scripts and files they produce containt the word "slow".
-That's because I tried to design a fast version of this script using multiprocessing module, but for some incomprehensible reason it refsused to work on more than 1000 files, so I ended up using the slow version.
+One might also wonder, why these scripts and files they produce contain the word "slow".
+That's because I tried to design a fast version of this script using multiprocessing module, but for some incomprehensible reason it refused to work with more than 1000 files, so I ended up using the slow version.

 Also, the script used for insects is considerably different from the first one.
 That is because I optimized it in terms of speed and code comprehensibiity.
 Why didn't I make changes to the initial script?
-Well, that's because it served it purpose and I hadly beleive anyone will ever read it.
+Well, that's because it served it purpose and I hardly beleive anyone will ever read it.
 So, if you find yourself being interested in it, you can e-mail me something like "Man, your script is awful, can you make it, I don't know, better?
 I really need to understand what's going on there.".
 Then I will, though pretty reluctantly (who wants to revise his old script!?) respond to your request.

-So, I believe, that's it, my friend.
+So, I beleive, that's it, my friend.
 Good luck and have fun!